lannonbr/vscode-rocks/src/pages/July0918/index.md

 As seen above, Grid Layouts have finally been brought to VS Code.
 Similar to how you used to drag a tab or file to the side of the editor to make a split pane, now you can do the same in both a vertical and horizontal layout to give a truly powerful editing experience.
 If you want to adjust the size of the editor panels which have been labelled Groups, grab onto the edge of a group and adjust it to how you see fit.

 As well in this month's update, the Typescript integrations now have been improved further. if you rename a folder in the explorer view, anywhere it is referenced through an import will also be renamed automatically.
+Some other features for Windows and Linux users include a custom title bar which can match your theme similar to how MacOS behaves.
+This feature is currently in preview mode in the new release and can be enabled by setting `window.titleBarStyle` to `custom`.

-There is a bunch of new features, but I reccomend taking a look at the [Release Notes]() for the full listing.
+There is a bunch of new features, but I reccomend taking a look at the [Release Notes](https://code.visualstudio.com/updates/v1_25) for the full listing.
 If you want to try these features before it is released at the beginning of every month, take a look at the insiders builds.

 # Community Spotlight: GitLens & Nord Theme